rcsoccersim/manual/source/coach.rst

 -----------------------------------------------

 Using the **change_player_type**-command (described in Section7.4) the online coach can change player types unlimited times in **'beforekickoff'** play-mode.
-Of course these changes have to comply with the general rules about heterogeneous players (see Section 4.6).
+Of course, these changes have to comply with the general rules about heterogeneous players (see Section 4.6).
 After kick-off player types can be changed three (*subs_max*) times during play-modes that are not 'play_on'.